dolliars/heyheather/_posts/2019-03-31-chrome-extensions.md

 It sounds like an extension is basically a miniature website.
 We'll see if that mental model holds up.
 The next step is to go through [Google's tutorial][google-tutorial] which is what I'm planning to do this week.
-Another resource I found helpful at explaining Chrome Extensions at 1:07 in the morning and you're not actually reading what you are reading was [this video][video-overview].
+Another resource I found helpful at explaining Chrome Extensions when it's 1:07 in the morning and you're not _actually_ reading what you're reading was [this video][video-overview].
 Why am I still awake.

 [google-overview]: https://developer.chrome.com/extensions/overview